Luton Town F.C.–Watford F.C. rivalry

-Watford and Luton Town played each other regularly in the Southern League and, following the formation of Third Division South in season 1920–21, played every season until 1936–37, when Luton Town won promotion to Division Two.
-This and the Second World War separated the teams from league competition until 1963–64 when they met again, this time in Division Three.
+Luton Town and Watford played each other regularly in the Southern League and, following the formation of Third Division South in season 1920–21, played every season until 1936–37, when Luton won promotion to Division Two.
+This, and the Second World War separated the teams from league competition until 1963–64 when they met again, this time in Division Three.
 The animosity between the clubs, both players and fans, intensified during the late 1960s and the 1970s, and reached a peak during the 1980s, when both teams played in the top-flight First Division.
-Watford were relegated at the end of the 1987–88 season, while Luton Town followed four years later.
-The clubs played against each other regularly in the league for six seasons during the 1990s, in the second and third tiers of English football.

-Since the 1997–98 season, at the end of which Watford won promotion, the teams have not met regularly, as Watford have played in higher divisions than Luton Town for 21 of the last 23 seasons, including when Luton Town was relegated to non-league football.
-In the last sixteen seasons there have been only four league meetings between the two teams, played during the 2005–06, the 2020–21 and the 2022-23 season.
-All four meetings have taken place in the Football League Championship, English football's second level.
-During the 2005–06 season, Watford won 2–1 at Kenilworth Road and drew 1–1 at Vicarage Road at the end of that season Watford once again won promotion.
-During the 2020–21 season Watford won 1–0 at Vicarage Road on 26 September 2020.
-Luton Town won the reverse fixture 1–0 at Kenilworth Road on 17 April 2021.
-So the spoils for the season were shared; but with Watford's promotion back to the Premier League for season 2021–22 confirmed just days later, the rivalry was once again put on hold.
-However, with Watford relegated from the Premier League back to the 2022–23 EFL Championship the team met on 23 October 2022, with Watford easily winning 4-0 at Vicarage Road.
+Watford were relegated at the end of the 1987–88 season, while Luton followed four years later.
+The clubs played against each other regularly for six seasons during the 1990s, in both the second and third tiers of English football.
+From the 1997–98 season, at the end of which Watford won promotion to the second tier, both teams rarely met, as Watford played in higher divisions than Luton during this time.
+In the last sixteen seasons there have been only six league meetings between the two teams, played during the 2005–06, the 2020–21 and the 2022–23 seasons.
+As of the 2025–26 in English football season, Watford currently play in the Championship while Luton Town currently play in EFL League One.